rayleighgabann-cpu/oopjava222/README.md

-# Console-based Cafe Management System
+# Console-based Restourant Reservation System

 ## Main Goal
 The main goal of this application is to digitalize and automate the manual ordering process in a cafe.